-The USC Suzanne Dworak-Peck School of Social Work is the largest social work graduate program in the country, and the MSW@USC is preparing social workers who are making a difference in communities around the world.
+Through the online MSW@USC, the USC Suzanne Dworak-Peck School of Social Work is preparing social workers who are making a difference in communities around the world.

 Meet Our Students

 Jabari Evans, MSW@USC ’14

 The son of a clinical social worker and a psychologist, Jabari Evans always felt destined to work in social services.
 He watched other African-American youths in his hometown of Chicago as they struggled to find their place in the world, and Jabari was inspired to affect the self-esteem of young men growing up in inner cities.

 It was this inspiration that led Jabari to pursue his Master of Social Work.
 Jabari felt a strong need to serve his community, but he did not want to leave Chicago; he wanted to earn his degree while working with the youth he saw every day.
 The online MSW program from USC gave him that opportunity.

 In 2013, Jabari founded The Brainiac Project, a program that promotes recording arts careers to African American at-risk youth, teaching them life skills, self-efficacy and entrepreneurship through recording arts.
 In 2015, Jabari was selected as one of Chicago Scholars’ 35 under 35 Young Leaders Making an Impact.